graphile/crystal/README.md

 If the above succeeds, you're good to go!
 If not, please reach out on twitter:
 [@benjie](https://twitter.com/benjie).

-### Working with docker
+### Working with Docker

-If you want to work in a docker environment you can follow [the instructions on the wiki](https://github.com/graphile/graphile-build/wiki/Development-with-docker-compose).
+If you want to work in a Docker environment you can follow [the instructions on the wiki](https://github.com/graphile/graphile-build/wiki/Development-with-docker-compose).

 ### GraphQL conflict